tsenst/lightning-experiments-logger/_sources/getting_started.rst.txt

 Quick Started
 -------------
-The SageMaker Experiments logger can be easily applied:
+The SageMaker Experiments logger can be easily applied to the PyTorch Lightning `Trainer`_ class for model training:

 .. code-block:: python